 If you booked an economy class train ticket from Jakarta to Yogyakarta you will leave from Pasar Senen Station.
 The train station is located in the sub district of Senen and is the second largest train station in Jakarta.
 There are buses from Jakarta Airport to Senen, but you will need to get a taxi from Senen to the train station.

 The traffic around Senen is worse than around Gambir.
 The train station is also busier.
 Make sure to arrive at Pasar Senen 30 minutes prior to the departure time.
 If you have made a reservation and need to pick up your ticket arrive at least one hour before departure time.

 Arriving in Yogyakarta

-There are three train stations in Yogyakarta (Manguwo, Lempuyangan and Tugu).
+There are three train stations in Yogyakarta (Maguwo, Lempuyangan and Tugu) and there is Wates Train Station (which is located on the outskirt of Yogyakarta).
 The central train station in Yogyakarta is called Tugu Station.
 The station is located at the top of Jalan Malioboro.
-Lempuyangan Station is located on the outskirts of Yogyakarta while Manguwo Station is located close to the airport.
+Lempuyangan Station is located 1-2 km away from Tugu Train Station while Manguwo Station is located close to the old Yogyakarta airport.

-If you catch a train from Jakarta to Yogyakarta you will stop at both Lempuyangan and Tugu Train Stations.
-Unless you have made arrangements to be picked up by your hotel at Lempuyangan Station, I would advise staying on the train until you arrive at Tugu Station.
+If you catch a train from Jakarta to Yogyakarta, it usually will stop at Wates, Lempuyangan and Tugu Train Station.
+Unless you have made arrangements to be picked up by your hotel at Wates Train Station, I would advise staying on the train until you arrive at Tugu Train Station or Lempuyangan Train Station.

 Tugu Station is the last station on the train line.
 This is a popular area for backpackers and there are a lot of hotels, home stays and hostels in the area.
 The area is always busy whatever time of day you arrive.
 To enter Malioboro Street walk out of the train station and turn right.
 Now all you need to do is find a nice place to stay.